Last Updated on

 The instructions in provides in getting you set up aren’t super-friendly, but they’re on-point.
 Whether or not this appeals to you, really does depend on your own personality, but it does set a more professional tone than other email marketing solutions.

-In terms of its core function of putting an email together for mass consumption, it’s similar to other platforms.
+In terms of its core function of putting an email together for mass consumption, it’s similar to other marketing platforms.
 You can choose a template and insert your own content, if you’d prefer to work with HTML and customize things a bit further, you can certainly do so.

 One of my favorite features – and this is not something that’s available in every email marketing solution – is the ability to export lists of recipients who have clicked on specific links, with their email addresses.